-A3A.

-Name Sector of the service
+Sector of the service

-Question type Multiple choice (1 answer possible)

 Rationale This question determines the scope / boundaries of the public administration providing the digital public service.

-International Public Administration

-Central Public Administration

-Regional Public Administration

-Local Public Administration

-Other Legal Entity

-Question Service provider: Which tier of public administration is primarily responsible for providing the service

-Question logic Next question

-A3B.

-Name Sector of the service

-Question type Multiple choice (1 answer possible)

-Rationale This question determines the scope / boundaries of the public administration providing the digital public service.

-Question Please indicate the Directorate-General of the European Commission Administration and Payment of Individual Entitlements Agriculture and Rural Development Budget Climate Action Communication Communications Networks, Content and Technology Competition Consumers, Health, Agriculture and Food Executive Agency Data Protection Officer Defence Industry and Space Economic and Financial Affairs Education, Audiovisual and Culture Executive
+Service provider: Which tier of public administration Question is primarily responsible for providing the service International Public Administration Central Public Administration Regional Public Administration Local Public Administration Other Legal Entity Question logic Next question A3B.
+Name Sector of the service Question type Single Option This question determines the scope / boundaries of the Rationale public administration providing the digital public service.
+Question Are the solutions provided by a Directorate-General of the European Commission?
+Yes No Question logic Next question A3C.
+Sector of the service Name Multiple choice (1 answer possible) Question type Rationale This question determines the scope / boundaries of the public administration providing the digital public service.
+Question Please indicate the Directorate-General of the European Commission Administration and Payment of Individual Entitlements Agriculture and Rural Development Budget Climate Action Communication Communications Networks, Content and Technology Competition Consumers, Health, Agriculture and Food Executive Agency Data Protection Officer Defence Industry and Space